solyarisoftware/WeBAD/README.md

 The microphone volume detected by the web Audio API scriptprocessor traces these states:

 - `mute`
   The micro is closed, or muted (volume is `~= 0`),
   - via software, by an operating system driver setting
   - via software, because the application set the mute state by example with a button on the GUI
   - via hardware, with an external mic input grounded by a push-to-talk button

 - `unmute`
-  the micro is open, or unmuted
+  The micro is open, or unmuted

 - `silence`
   The micro is open (volume is almost silence `< silence_threshold_value`), containing just background noise, not containing sufficient signal power that probabilistically correspond to speech

 - `speech`
   The signal level is pretty high, probabilistically corresponding to speech

 - `clipping`
   The signal level is too high (volume is  `~= 1`)

 ```
                       volume level
 0.0 .---->-.----->--.-------->--.-------->--.------> 1.0
     ^      ^        ^           ^           ^
     |      |        |           |           |
     mute   unmute   silence     speech     clipping

 ```

 ## Speech recording rules